LinkOFF7/mpk_tool/README.md

 # mpk_tool
-A CLI tool for extracting and modifying .mpk archives from "Emio – The Smiling Man: Famicom Detective Club" game
+A CLI tool for extracting and modifying .mpk archives

 ### Supported games:
 - Emio – The Smiling Man: Famicom Detective Club